markyoung010/markyoung010.github.io/essays/the-journey-that-never-ends.md

 7. Milestones are represented by Project Boards.
 8. At all times, every person has at least 1 Issue that they are responsible for closing.

-As an environment to execute IDPM, I learned to use GitHub’s project management software.
+As an environment to execute IDPM, I learned to use [GitHub’s project management software](https://github.com/features/project-management).
 Though I used IDPM to develop web applications, the principles can easily be used for other types of applications.
 For example, I would like to create a program that, when fed another program (or a directory of programs) will generate a document (PDF and/or HTML) that describes each function and class of the input program(s).
 Using the principles of IDPM, I would split the project into Milestones.
 For each Milestone, I would split up the project into Issues.
 I would only focus on one Milestone at a time.
 If anyone else joins the project, they can be assigned specific issues.
 We would have a working product within weeks, but we would continue to improve the product indefinitely.

 Now, to the topic of Design Patterns, I cannot overstate enough how pleased I am to have been introduced to this topic!
-In general, a Design Pattern is a “reusable solution to a commonly occurring problem within a given context in software design.”
+In general, a Design Pattern is a [“reusable solution to a commonly occurring problem within a given context in software design."](https://en.wikipedia.org/wiki/Software_design_pattern)
 I learned to use Design Patterns to organize the source code of a software project in a purposeful and logical way.

 In the past, when I (and a team) would work on a software project, the organization of the source code was not planned;
 it was instead improvised by each developer.
 Each individual would eventually develop their own style and logic of